Favorite Books of 2021

 Madrigalia by Lisa Russ Spaar

-Lisa Russ Spaar's book of new and selected poems is a treasure. it is always interesting to see how the writer's mind and style evolve over time, how themes are reworked and expanded or taken over by new concerns and ideas.
+Lisa Russ Spaar's book of new and selected poems is a treasure.
+It is always interesting to see how the writer's mind and style evolve over time, how themes are reworked and expanded or taken over by new concerns and ideas.
 Many of her poems sing so well, "Debussy" especially tickled my tongue as I read it aloud.
 She puts what his music does for the ear into words so accurately.
 Spaar is a smart writer but not a snob.
 She does not go off into rants that sound more like literary theory.
 These poems address life and dreams and history and death.
 Madrigalia is a beautiful book that delights with wit and words matched with an emotional draw.

 Buy a copy at The Bookshop